Director of Institutional Development

 - Assist the CMDO with other functions as needed.

 - Bachelor’s degree is required.

-- Minimum six to eight years demonstrated successful management of a complex fundraising program, including foundation relations, and grant writing experience, or equivalent experience.
-Knowledge of Moves Management a plus.
+- Minimum four to six years demonstrated successful management of a complex portfolio, including foundation relations, and grant writing experience, or equivalent experience.

-- Proven understanding of, and ability to work with and prepare budgets.
+- Proven understanding of ability to work with and prepare budgets.

 - Demonstrated experience inspiring and leading a dynamic team, supporting professional development, effectively delegating, and project managing multiple simultaneous work-streams.

 - Strong writing and content development skills, direct grant writing expertise, and a track record of successfully securing institutional funding, and exceeding contributed income goals in a competitive fundraising environment.
 Proficiency with Microsoft Office applications, especially MS Word, MS Excel, MS Outlook.

 Qualifications of the Ideal Candidate

 - Outstanding communications skills, both verbal and written, including the ability to write and edit persuasively on a wide range of human rights issues, and the ability to grasp and communicate substantive PHR policies and programs.